 A bit expensive, but you could for example, rent robots instead of waiters to deliver the drinks.
 For the same cost of a lounge-singer you could hire a conjuror.

-Instead of the personalised name cards on the tables, complete with the usual trimmings of wedding bells and flowers, you could have some off-beat artwork from Monster Mix on your invitation cards.
-(They can do original graphic design work tailored just for you at a reasonable price.)
+Instead of the personalised name cards on the tables, complete with the usual trimmings of wedding bells and flowers, you could have some off-beat and original artwork on your invitation cards from designers such as Monster Mix.

 Check out our Wedding Planning page for oodles of useful tips on efficient wedding planning.